zjian107-su/2D-Airplane-Adventure-Game/README.md

 Press "A", "W", "D", "S" or any direction key to move the hero airplane.
 Press space key to shoot bullets.

-A Clision with an enemy airplane or a bullet would end the game.
+A Collision with an enemy airplane or a bullet would end the game.
 The player may click the "Restart" button to restart the game, and the player may clock the "Quit" button or "X" in the corner of the window to quit.

 ### Screenshots